SocketCluster/socketcluster/socketcluster-protocol.md

 ### Deathentication

 When you deauthenticate a socket connection from server side, a SocketCluster client will receive special `#removeAuthToken` event.
 It means the socket connection is no longer authenticated.
+Also Deauthentication event could be received immediately after sending Handshake or Authentication event, if `authToken` provided within Handshake or Authentication event is invalid.
 API example from `socketcluster-server` v17:
 ```js
 socket.deauthenticate()